 SOCI 20547.
 Involved Interviewing: Strategies for Interviewing Hard to Penetrate Communities and Populations.
 100 Units.

 Imagine that you must interview someone who hails from a background unlike your own; perhaps you need to interview an incarcerated youth, or gather a life history from an ill person.
 Maybe your task is to conduct fieldwork inside a community that challenges your comfort level.
 How do we get others to talk to us?
 How do we get out of our own way and limited training to become fully and comfortably engaged in people and the communities in which they reside?
 This in-depth investigation into interviewing begins with an assumption that the researcher as interviewer is an integral part of the research process.
 We turn a critical eye on the interviewer's role in getting others to talk and learn strategies that encourage fertile interviews regardless of the situational context.
 Weekly reading assignments facilitate students' exploration of what the interview literature can teach us about involved interviewing.
 Additionally, we critically assess our role as interviewer and what that requires from us.
 Students participate in evaluating interview scenarios that are designed to explore our assumptions, sharpen our interviewing skills and troubleshoot sticky situations.
 We investigate a diversity of settings and populations as training ground for leading effective interviews.
-The final project includes: 1) a plan that demonstrates knowledge of how to design an effective interviewing strategy for unique field settings; 2) instructor's feedback on students' personal journals on the role of.
+The final project includes: 1) a plan that demonstrates knowledge of how to design an effective interviewing strategy for unique field settings; 2) instructor's feedback on students' interview journals.

 Prerequisite(s): Ugrad Level restricted to 4th and 3rd year Sociology Majors ONLY